 - 3.1.1 The performance of every certificated aircraft has been evaluated as part of the certification process.
 The certification process allows the manufacturer to determine the take-off and landing performance under ideal conditions.
 The certification basis of an aircraft is identified in the Type Certificate (TC) or Type Acceptance Certificate (TAC).
 Australian certification standards use the same Part numbering convention as the US (FAR) and European (CS) standards. - 3.1.2 Except for LSA and experimental aircraft, Part 23 is the general certification standard for aeroplanes with MTOW less than 12 500 lbs.
 Part 23 specifies fewer comprehensive take-off, flight and landing performance standards than Part 25.
 While most aeroplanes with MTOW greater than 12 500 lbs, and some jets below that MTOW, are certified under Part 25.
 This AC does not aim to provide technical advice to the operators of aeroplanes certified under Part 25. - 3.1.3 Most LSA aircraft are certified by their manufacturer without oversight from their local NAA.
-The standards may vary considerably from country to country. - 3.1.4 Factoring, also described as an additional safety margin above the performance specified in the aircraft flight manual (AFM), is not required under Part 91.
-For Parts 121 and 135 of CASR, additional safety factors are mandated; therefore, pilots and operators conducting aeroplane air transport operations must comply with rules applicable to the Parts within which they operate.
+The standards may vary considerably from country to country. - 3.1.4 The use of factoring or safety factors is the application of an additional safety margin above the performance specified in the aircraft flight manual (AFM).
+Factoring is not required under Part 91 but is strongly recommended. - 3.1.5 For Parts 121 and 135 of CASR, certain additional safety factors are mandated, and some factors are required to be considered but additional factors for these matters are not mandated.
+Pilots and operators conducting aeroplane air transport operations must comply with rules applicable to the Parts within which they operate.